 Decide optimal action steps to:

 a.
 Train faculty and staff to improve their understanding of basic skills issues and increase their involvement in addressing those issues.
+VP Instructional Services; ongoing ✘

 b.
 Increase the availability of Basic Skills courses.
+VP Instructional Services; ongoing ➚

 c.
-Explore the incorporation of basic skills into course curriculum (e.g., the incorporation of ESL and Vocational ESL (VESL) into CTE programs, contextualized learning, etc.).
+Increase the effectiveness of basic skills programs.
+VP Instructional Services; ongoing ➚

 d.
-Design and implement a coordinated and integrated Basic Skills program that is fiscally sustainable and incorporated as foundation skills supportive of the overall curriculum.
+Design and implement a coordinated and integrated Basic Skills program.
+VP Instructional Services; ongoing ➚

 1.2.5.
 Remove barriers to access

 a.
 Provide technical support for literacy, ESL, and immigrant students to facilitate the online application and registration processes.
+VP Instructional Services and VP Student Services; ongoing ➚

 b.
-Investigate the criteria to establish residency for noncredit and AB540 students (including one year of current continuous coursework in noncredit); at a minimum, petition the Office of the Chancellor of the California Community College (CCC) system to provide the ability to use one year of coursework in noncredit as one of the criteria to establish residency for credit programs (explore petitioning in collaboration with other CCDs that offer both credit and noncredit programs in California, such as the San Francisco Community College District (SFCCD)).
+Investigate the possibility of counting noncredit GED completion as part of the requirements for AB 540 status.
+VP Student Services; ongoing ✘

 c.
-Provide Student Services from Financial Aid, EOPS, Assessment, the Center for Students with Disabilities, the Library, and Counseling for noncredit students at the Garfield Campus.
+Provide Student Services from Financial Aid, EOPS, Assessment, Disabled Students Programs and Services, the Library, and Counseling for noncredit students at the Garfield Campus.
+VP Student Services; ongoing ➚

 d.
 Determine which student services are currently available on the Verdugo Campus to noncredit students and work to expand delivery of services to noncredit students.
+VP Student Services; one-time ➚

 1.3.
 Persistence and Success.
 Increase Credit and Noncredit Student Persistence and Success